dasmatiRice/URL-Shortener/README.md

 - The Controller is the main entry into the system.
 For info regarding the APIs check out the Api Documentation section
 - The Shorteneing Service implements the main business logic
 - The Gemini Service, hosts our AI call to Gemini to check is a URL is malicious or not.
-The purpose of adding Gemini and AI integration was just to showcase that AI can be integrated into this service easily.
-We can use it for any other features we need as well.
-However, I do not think this service in particular needs AI integration.
-The calls to Gemini are very bandwidth intensive and to check it every time we create a URL will tie up resources.
-It may be better to make one large call when our service has low usage
+For more info check out the AI integration section

 ### Api Documentation